-Combat Stilettos: Averted.
+Combat Stilettos: Defied.
 One of the first thing she does when she goes on the run is take off her heels.
 She wears flat boots for the rest of the movie.

-Conservation of Ninjutsu: And how.
-Especially when you consider that Salt is tearing through scads of presumably highly-trained Secret Service agents.
+Conservation of Ninjutsu: When you consider that Salt is tearing through scads of presumably highly-trained Secret Service agents.